riccruzdev/desafiomulti/README.md

 # Desafio Multithreading

+## Module Path Update
+The module path has been updated from `github.com/riccruzdev/desafiomulti` to `desafiomulti` to make it easier for users to clone and run the project without import path issues.

 # instructions to test it
 Por favor rode cmd/server/main.go CEP(arg of the cep para testar no formato 99999999 -  este argumento não é obrigatório, se não passar nada, ele irá buscar o cep 01153000)